virio-andreyana/data-science-for-esm/data-science-for-esm/13_build_YO_content.md

 <!-- <center><mark>Table of Abbreviations</mark></center> -->
 <!-- ###### Table of Abbreviations -->

-[^1]: The workflow has been successfully tested using the `stanford` branch, while when using the `main` branch some issues persisted, and are currently being investigated.
+[^1]: The workflow has been successfully tested using the `stanford` branch, while, when using the `main` branch, we experienced some issues, which are currently being investigated.

 [^bignote]: | Acronym     | Description |
     |:-----------:|:-----------:|